 I must put a disclaimer in here: Pottery Barn has specific instructions on how to care for their slipcovered couches.

 I don’t follow them to a “t”, I know I’m a rebel!

 How You’re Supposed To Wash Your Pottery Barn Slipcovers

 So, if you want to be absolutely sure they won’t get messed up, you’ll definitely want to follow their advice.
 I’m sharing with you what I do to clean them, it has worked for a few years and I’ve never had a problem.
 But like I said, I don’t do exactly what Pottery Barn recommends, because I’ve had to get rid of some tough stains that just weren’t budging with their recommendations.
 You can read the Pottery Barn recommendations below:

 OMG!
 My Hubby Bleached My Couch!
 And How It Changed the Way I Wash My Slipcovers

 I usually wash our slipcovers every few months.
 By that point, they are usually pretty gross.
 I had used the cleaning method above numerous times with great results.
-However, we’ve had some extended periods of craziness around the house the last couple of years and there have been times where I didn’t get around to washing the slipcover for over 6 months. ?
+However, we’ve had some extended periods of craziness around the house for the last couple of years and there have been times when I didn’t get around to washing the slipcover and cushion covers for over 6 months.

 After this unusually long period of neglect we, again, used the suggested cleaning method from Pottery Barn but some of the stains remained.
 It was just too much gunk for a normal washing to get out.
 I was a little bummed but put the slipcovers back on because the remaining smudges were minimal and could be easily hidden by flipping a cushion or strategically placing a throw.